Finely tuned models sacrifice explanatory depth

 In what follows, to be concrete, we choose $\mu=1$.
 We will look to fit two different maximum entropy distributions to the data and will compare the depth of the explanations---about which we will say more shortly---provided by these distributions.
 The first distribution will be the maximum entropy distribution consistent with the empirical mean of the sample, denoted by $\langle x \rangle_{\rm e}$ (``e'' for ``empirical'').
 This distribution thus maximizes Eq.~(\ref{EQN:DiffEntropy}), for $\mathcal{D}\equiv [0,\infty)$, subject to a single constraint, as in Eq.~(\ref{EQN:MEconstraints}) with $f_1(x)\equiv x$ and $\mu_1\equiv\langle x \rangle_{\rm e}$.
 From Eq.~(\ref{EQN:ME}), this distribution takes a form that we will write as

-Of course, this distribution has the same form as that from which the data are drawn [viz.~Eq.~(\ref{EQN:ExpD})], and so we expect the depth of the explanation of the data, derived from this distribution, to be relatively high.
+Of course, this distribution has the {\it same functional form} as that from which the data are drawn [namely, Eq.~(\ref{EQN:ExpD})], and so we expect (given that there is a clear sense in which this is the `correct' distribution) the depth of the explanation of the data, derived from this distribution, to be relatively high.